Versame/React-Native-Android-Intercom-Bridge/README.md

 # React-Native-Android-Intercom-Bridge
+# Introduction

-A React Native Android Bridge Example for <a href="https://www.intercom.io/">Intercom IO</a> with the leg work done by <a href="https://github.com/tinycreative/react-native-intercom">Tiny Creative react-native-intercom</a>
+This is a React Native Android Bridge Example project for <a href="https://www.intercom.io/">Intercom IO</a>.
+All of the leg work was done by <a href="https://github.com/tinycreative/react-native-intercom">Tiny Creative react-native-intercom</a>.

 # Setup